One of my key difficulties, which I recognised in myself, when I started reading about adult autism was the friendships and relationship information.

 - Communication – difficulty reading or picking up on voice tone, body language, tendency to express thoughts and emotions differently

-I’ve found it really helpful to identify these in myself and observe how they work.
+I’ve found it really helpful to identify these in myself.
 They can be both positive or negative depending on the application.

 I didn’t know I was different…